RakhithJK/sqlitebrowser-sqlitebrowser-wiki/Notes-for-compiling-on-Windows.md

 &nbsp; &nbsp; https://stackoverflow.com/questions/36117817/qt-cannot-open-file-sqlite3-lib/36786563

 The people there didn't help the previous person at all, so no joy here either.

+### Trying with CMake

+1. Installed the above SQLite + OpenSSL to a directory off C:\
+2. Change the paths in the CMakeLists.txt file to match the correct locations
+ * QT5_PATH
+ * SQLITE3_PATH
+ * OPENSSL_PATH
+3. Run "cmake" (the command line version, not the gui) from the main sqlitebrowser git repo directory

 ### Related Issue(s) in our repo